vippsas/vipps-solutions/parking/README.md

 ### Step 4.
 Customer accepts agreement

-The customer accepts the agreement in the Vipps MobilePay app.
+The customer accepts the agreement in the Vipps or MobilePay app.

 ### Step 5.
 Charge for variable amounts